pnp/powershell/documentation/Get-PnPFolderFolder.md

 ```

 ### -ExcludeSystemFolders
-When provided, all system folders will be excluded from the output
+When provided, all system folders will be excluded from the output.
+This parameter is not supported when not providing a folder through -Identity or -FolderSiteRelativeUrl.

 ```yaml
 Type: SwitchParameter